freebirdjs/freebird-base/docs/Device_Class.md

 ********************************************
 <a name="API_getProps"></a>
 ### .getProps([keys])
-Get properties of this device.
+Get user-defined properties of this device.
+You can give a single key or an array of keys to choose what information you'd like to get.

 **Arguments:**